zsiki/ls/doc/source/tutorial.rst

    *(4.)
 The attribute table of the coordinate file is empty*

-To demonstrate the calculations we need some benchmarks and observations.
+To demonstrate the calculations we have to load some benchmarks and observations.
 During the next step an electric fieldbook will be imported.
 Electric fieldbooks from total stations can contain observations (direction, distance) and coordinates too.